m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 ![Screenshot 2025-12-05 at 10.02.31](/images/posts/select-default-private-view.webp)

-Go to the tab `Private Zones` and create a new private zone:

-* **Example:**  If you want to connect to `maxfielduseastnfssa.blob.core.windows.net`​ you should create the zone for `blob.core.windows.net`.
+Go to the tab `Private Zones` and create a new private zone.
+For example, if you want to connect to `maxfielduseastnfssa.blob.core.windows.net`​ you should create the zone for `blob.core.windows.net`.

 ![create-private-zone](/images/posts/create-private-zone.webp)

-Select the newly created zone, go to tab `Records`​ and `Manage records`​. `Add record`​ with the following fields: Name (e.g. `maxfielduseastnfssa`​), Type: `A - IPv4 address`, TTL (time to live), and the IPv4 address at the bottom.
+Select the newly created zone, go to tab `Records`​ and `Manage records`​.
+Then, `Add record`​ with type: `A - IPv4 address`.

 > Tip: I recommend setting the TTL (Time to Live) very low, e.g. 60 or 120.
 It makes debugging much easier, also if you ever quickly need a configuration change, you will be able to execute it much faster.